dennisjosesilva/pbrt-v3/README.md

-Forked Repo for multipole skin render implementation
+Forked repo for multipole skin render implementation
 ====================================================

-This is a fork from https://github.com/mmp/pbrt-v3 which I intended to code the multipole BSSRDF model for rendering human skin.
+This is a fork from https://github.com/mmp/pbrt-v3 where I intended to code the multipole BSSRDF model[1] for rendering human skin[2].

+[1] Craig Donner and Henrik Wann Jensen.
+2005.
+Light diffusion in multi-layered translucent materials.
+In ACM SIGGRAPH 2005 Papers (SIGGRAPH '05), Markus Gross (Ed.).
+ACM, New York, NY, USA, 1032-1039.
+DOI: https://doi.org/10.1145/1186822.1073308

+[2] Craig Donner and Henrik Wann Jensen.
+2006.
+A spectral BSSRDF for shading human skin.
+In Proceedings of the 17th Eurographics conference on Rendering Techniques (EGSR '06), Tomas Akenine-Möller and Wolfgang Heidrich (Eds.).
+Eurographics Association, Aire-la-Ville, Switzerland, Switzerland, 409-417.
+DOI=http://dx.doi.org/10.2312/EGWR/EGSR06/409-417

 pbrt, Version 3
 ===============